dassit-sys/ProcessPDB/README.md

 1. Build Assign_4 executable using Makefile/CMake
 2. Run like this (where 'file' is a PDB file):
 > ./Assign_4 file.pdb
-3. Output will be saved to center.csv and cadist.csv in the parent directory
+3. Output will be saved to center.csv and cadist.csv in the home directory

 ### Installation from Github
 > git clone https://github.com/dassit-sys/ProcessPDB.git